-- What are the most spoken languages of Latin America? - What is the chemical formula of water? - Who was the first president of the United States?
+- What is the typical food eaten in India?

+- What is the composition of greenhouse gases?

+- Who was the first president of India?

 The associated cognitive processes, as already noted, are:

 - Recognizing means locating knowledge in long-term memory related to presented material (e.g., recognizing the dates of important historical events). - Recalling is retrieving knowledge from long-term memory (e.g., recalling the dates of important historical events).